Darren Ferguson is the current manager of Peterborough United, his third spell at the club as manager.

-Darren Ferguson was most recently manager of Doncaster Rovers, having been appointed in October 2015.
+Prior to his role at Peterborough, Ferguson was manager of Doncaster Rovers, having been appointed in October 2015.

 When he took charge in January 2007, Posh were in freefall after losing their previous six games.
 Darren stabilised the team in 10th place before launching back-to-back promotion assaults, leading Peterborough into the Championship in 2009, and being named League One Manager of the Year

 Ferguson was later confirmed as the new manager of Preston North End on 6 January 2010 and he remained at Deepdale until 29 December 2010.

 In his second spell at Peterborough, he enjoyed immediate success on his return by securing his third promotion of his managerial career, with a 3-0 play-off final victory over Huddersfield Town at Old Trafford - back on the ground where he had started his own career.
 Darren's men scored over 100 league goals in npower League One to secure their return to the Championship.